silverline99/ethereum-roulette/README.md

 # Getting Started

 First install dependencies by running `npm install`.
-This project uses Alchemy Web3 so you need to go to [Alchemy.com](www.alchemy.com) to obtain your Alchemy API key.
+This project uses Alchemy Web3 so you need to go to [Alchemy.com](https://www.alchemy.com) to obtain your Alchemy API key.
 Once you have generated your API key, create `.env` file in the root of the project and add the API key.
-Finally, you can start a local development server with `npm start`.
+Finally, you can start a local development server with `npm start`.git
 Open http://localhost:3000 with your browser and see the result.

 # Webpack 5 Polyfills Issue